-A tariff increase of 6% was adopted by Council, effective as from 1 July 2020.
+A tariff increase of 8% is proposed as from 1 July 2020.
 The proposed tariff increase is mainly influenced by the following:

 - Employee related costs increased by an average of 9.00%; - Costs of servicing existing external and new borrowing to fund sanitation infrastructure; - Providing for debt impairment.